Muhammad Saeed Khan

-Mufti Muhammad Saeed Khan (محمد سعید خان) is a Pakistani Islamic scholar and founder of Al-Nadwah Educational Trust, in Islamabad, Pakistan.
+Muhammad Saeed Khan (محمد سعید خان) is a Pakistani Islamic scholar and founder of Al-Nadwah Educational Trust, in Islamabad, Pakistan.
 He participated in the 1995 Pakistani coup d'état attempt and edited journals including Al-Nadwah and Al-Manad.
-He is a member of the core-committee of Pakistan Tehreek-e-Insaf.
+In January 2023, he was described as a member of the core-committee of Pakistan Tehreek-e-Insaf.

 Life and works

 Khan is the founder of Al-Nadwah Educational Trust, in Islamabad, Pakistan.
 He edited the journals Al-Nadwah and Al-Manad and then served as the editor of Al-Hamid, a monthly journal published by the Jamia Madaniyah in Lahore.
+He has taught Quranic exegesis and Islamic sciences at Wayne State University, the Islamic Center of Irving, and the National University of Computer and Emerging Sciences.

-He participated in the 1995 Pakistani coup d'état attempt and has been seen as a controversial figure within the religious circles since then.
+Khan participated in the 1995 Pakistani coup d'état attempt and has been seen as a controversial figure within the religious circles since then.
 He regularly gave discourses at some of the garrison sessions and was encouraged by the then commander of X Corps.
 He was arrested from Rawalpindi at that time and was jailed for his activities during this operation.

 An article by Aezaz Syed on BBC Urdu states that, "Mustansir Billah had given him certain documents to destroy and later the army authorities also recovered from Mufti Saeed a copy of the speech which was to be delivered by Major General Zaheerul Islam Abbasi after taking over the power of the country.
 Mufti Saeed was the only person with these military officers who was aware of every issue."
 Khan is known to have prepared this speech for Abbasi.
-He is a member of the core-committee of Pakistan Tehreek-e-Insaf.
+In January 2023, he was a described as a member of the core-committee of Pakistan Tehreek-e-Insaf.